The Garden: My Favorite Reality Show

-What happens in the garden—are, love, and nurture; pests and pestilences; drought and drowning; death and dying and rebirth; never-ending change, and despite our illusions of mastery, so very little of it actually under human control–mirrors what goes on in the other areas of our lives.
+What happens in the garden—love and nurturing; pests and pestilences; drought and drowning; death and dying and rebirth; never-ending change; and, despite our illusions of mastery, so very little of it actually under human control—mirrors what goes on in the other areas of our lives.

 My garden is surely a metaphor for the rest of my life.
-You’d never mistake it (or for that matter, my home) for one of those spreads in a home-and-garden magazine, where every plant thrives and yields, and readers are encouraged to believe that quackgrass never encroaches, and nothing dies or droops, goes to seed, fails to germinate, gets smothered by invasive weeds, infested with worms, or afflicted with blights.
+You’d never mistake it (or for that matter, my home) for one of those spreads in a home-and-garden magazine, where every plant thrives and yields and readers are encouraged to believe that quackgrass never encroaches and nothing dies or droops, goes to seed, fails to germinate, or gets smothered by invasive weeds, infested with worms, or afflicted with blights.

 Or those lengths of recycled carpet scraps, cardboard, and old newspaper spread under the woodchuck-zapping cords of the electric fence to prevent the weeds and quackgrass from shorting them out.

-Or the bed of carrots that, after a month of rain and soil too boggy to walk on, have disappeared into a bed of six-inch-tall weeds and grasses
+Or the bed of carrots that, after a month of rain and soil too boggy to walk on, have disappeared into a bed of 6-inch-tall weeds and grasses.

-I discovered the virtues of letting (some) things go the year my daughter was born and I hardly ever ventured into the quarter-acre I’d planted in the weeks before her birth.
+In the year when my daughter was born—when I hardly ever ventured into the quarter-acre I had planted before her birth—I discovered the “virtues” of letting (some) things go.

 Volunteer parsnips and my chickens

 Volunteers flourish in the house, too.
 They show up and I sometimes embrace them.
-For example, those spider webs that collect in the corners or walls and windows: With a school-aged child in the house, voila!
-A science project.
+For example, those spider webs that collect in the corners of walls and windows: With a school-aged child in the house, voila!
+A few free minutes of entertainment.
 The rest of the time, they do a great job of insect control.